intrepidbird/gauss/SECURITY.md

 ## Rewards
 `IntrepidHackers` gives away cash prizes (or Discord Nitro) for vulnerabilities found.
 Some vulnerabilities will receive special wallpapers and badges 😃

+## Discipline
+- You will be blacklisted if you try to hack us EVEN ONCE.
+- We have a zero tolerance policy for non-ethical hacking.
+- Hacking us for security research purposes **AND THEN SUBMITTING THE VULNERABILITY IMMEADIATELY WITHOUT CAUSING ANY HARM OR LEAKING ANY INFORMATION** is allowed, but please contact a admin for precise rules.